-Parties with a common legal interest in the advice, even if not the actual client of the lawyer, may be present when the advice is given provided they respect the confidentiality of the communication.
+There can be exceptions however.
+Parties with a common legal interest in the advice, even if not the actual client of the lawyer, may be present when the advice is given provided they respect the confidentiality of the advice.
 It is also generally thought that sharing privileged information with an affiliated corporation is permissible without losing privilege provided the corporation shares common interests with respect to the privileged information, or the in-house counsel involved has both affiliated corporations as clients.
 However, some commentators, referring to US law, have questioned whether this "common interest" exception applies unless both parties are represented by separate lawyers and the communication of the otherwise-privileged information is in order to coordinate their legal activities.